ralucas/advent-of-code/README.md

-Advent of Code 2020
+Advent of Code
 ===

 ## Introduction
-This repository is for the exercises done for [Advent Of Code](https://adventofcode.com/2020) hackathon.
-Currently, everything is done in Go.
+This repository is for the exercises done for [Advent Of Code](https://adventofcode.com) hackathon.

+### Years
+- 2020
+  - language: go
+- 2021
+  - language: go